 Electric Eel Facts

-- For the moment, the population of the Electric Eel appears to be both sufficient and stable, within its native habitat.
-Therefore, the IUCN presently lists it as Least Concern on its Red List of Threatened Species.
-However, the very nature and location of that endemic range renders it especially vulnerable to several threats.
-Further, these factors mainly consist of the dual dangers of habitat loss and climate change.
+- For the moment, the known population of the stunning Electric Eel appears to be both sufficient and stable, within its native habitat.
+The IUCN therefore presently lists the animal as Least Concern on its Red List of Threatened Species.

 Electric Eel Physical Description

-Finally, the three electricity-generating organs of its elongated body occupy about 80% of the body length.
-Also, the Electric Eel remains fully capable of varying the intensity of the electric discharge.
+The Electric Eel also remains fully capable of varying the intensity of the electric discharge.
 These organs are comprised primarily of specialized electrolytes.
 In fact, its biological processes generate its electric current in the same manner as a man-made battery.

 - Kingdom: Animalia